mjaspard/pick_app/README.md

 -	Zoom is available for better precision. (left clic on image and press escape to return to original zoom)
 -	The button save turns to blue as soon as modification has been entered, clic on it to update your csv file.
 -	The 'Filtered image' button switch between both amplitude image if present.
--	Some ellipse do not have south points to clic because shape is considered as follow:
--	Crater outer ring is considered centered on caldera ring
--	Top cone is considered centered on inner crater.
+-	Some ellipses do not have south points to clic because shape is considered as follow: o	Crater outer ring is considered centered on caldera ring o	Top cone is considered centered on inner crater.

 Picking from Profile:

--	Some position are hard coded such as altitude of caldera.
+-	Some positions are hard coded such as the altitude of the caldera.
--	The profile on range axis consider that all ellipse are centered on azimut axis (which is not obviously the case on SAR image ellipse view).
+-	The profile on range axis consider that all ellipses are centered on azimuth axis (which is not obviously the case on SAR image ellipse view).
 -	You can drag and drop only empty-coloured circle, the others are hard coded (caldera altitude) or 	directly derived from other points (inner crater derived from top Cone because crater flanc are considered vertically at that position)
 -	The save button to record modifications is the one in the SAR Image view.